-SYLLABUS FOR KINE 7680 ADVANCED PHYSIOLOGY OF EXERCISE I Fall, 2013 Course Instructor: John C. Quindry - 844-1421; jcq0001@auburn.edu Office Hours: MWF - 8:00 - 10:00 am, Kinesiology Building 282 (Lab 255) Meeting Place and Time: Coliseum 2116 at 2:00-3:15 pm Tuesday, Thursday.
-Note that Fridays will be used for make-up days as needed.
-Textbook: American College of Sports Medicine Advanced Exercise Physiology 2nd Ed., by Peter A. Farrell, Michael J. Joyner, and Vincent Caiozzo, Lippincott Williams & Wilkins.
+SYLLABUS FOR KINE 7680 ADVANCED PHYSIOLOGY OF EXERCISE I Summer, 2014 Course Instructor: John C. Quindry - 844-1421; jcq0001@auburn.edu Office Hours: MWF - 8:00 - 9:30 am, Kinesiology Building 282 (Lab 255) Meeting Place and Time: Coliseum 2116 at 10:00 - 11:30 am, M-F. Textbook: American College of Sports Medicine Advanced Exercise Physiology 2nd Ed., by Peter A. Farrell, Michael J. Joyner, and Vincent Caiozzo, Lippincott Williams & Wilkins.
 ISBN: 13: 978-0-7817-9780-2 This is a Graduate School course.
 Therefore, much material will be taken for granted as baseline knowledge.
 If your background in the sciences and physiology is deficient by School of Kinesiology at Auburn University Standards, it is your responsibility to work even harder to compensate for these deficiencies.
 Advanced Physiology of Exercise is a graduate survey course.
 Therefore, we will cover a broad range of material within the field of Exercise Physiology.
 The course format will be lecture plus Q:A and discussion.
 Please ask questions!
 Note that questions will be asked of you.
 You are expected to have read the assigned text prior to each class meeting.
 For classroom success it is imperative that you come prepared to discuss the topic of the day.
 In order to derive optimal benefits from our discussions, prerequisite knowledge of the topic is needed.
 Therefore, all students are expected to read all assignments prior to class.
 You will be asked to provide evidence that you are already familiar with the readings.
 GRADING - 1.
-There will be two examinations, a Midterm and a Final, each a maximum of 2.5 hours in length and worth 34% of the total class grade. - 2.
-There will be two in class "quizzes," each a maximum of 45 minutes in length.
-Each quiz is worth 14% of the total class grade. - 3.
-Surprise quizzes are a possibility during the scheduled class time.
-If given, each will be a maximum of 15 minutes in length and worth 1% of the total class grade. - 4.
+There will be four examinations, each a maximum of 2.5 hours in length and worth 24% of the total class grade. - 2.
+There will be three surprise/pop quizzes during the scheduled class time.
+Quiz duration will be a maximum of 15 minutes and worth 1% of the total class grade.
+Note that you will not be allowed to make up these quizzes if absent when they are given.
+This policy is based on the fact that rescheduled quizzes are no longer 'pop quizzes'. - 3.
 A syllabus acceptance quiz, worth 1% of the total class grade, will be given via the Canvas course content module.
-You must complete this quiz by September 5th, 11:45 PM.
+You must complete this quiz by May 21st, 11:30 PM.
 If you do not complete the quiz you will still be asked to sign a syllabus acceptance statement, but will not receive course points.
-The net effect of the syllabus acceptance quiz is that you have 2 weeks to read, understand, question, and even challenge the information presented in the syllabus.
+The net effect of the syllabus acceptance quiz is that you have 2 weeks (2 weeks based on Fall/Spring time frame = 4 days in a summer minimester) to read, understand, question, and even challenge the information presented in the syllabus.
 But after the first 2 weeks, it is expected that enough time has passed and you are satisfied with the course requirements, exam process, etc. Please do not accept the syllabus until you are completely satisfied, but within reason, you have 2 weeks to attend to any potential issues.
 Grad distribution: